val broker = SimBroker()

 Order impact on Buying Power

-The following rules apply when taking into account orders when calculating the buying power:
+The following order-rules apply when calculating the buying power:

 -

-until an order is accepted, it doesn’t impact margin or buying power.
+state), it doesn’t impact margin or buying power. -

 -